Pension protection - frequently asked questions

 • another cash balance arrangement if the transfer is made because:

-• the pension scheme making the transfer is winding up or
+• The pension scheme making the transfer is winding-up, or

-• the employer has sold all or part of their business and the benefits are being transferred to the new employer's scheme.
+• The employer has sold all or part of their business and the benefits are being transferred to the new employer's scheme.

-• it is made as part of a retirement benefit activities compliance exercise.
+• It is made as part of a retirement benefit activities compliance exercise.

-From 6 April 2023, for individuals who had fixed protection before 15 March 2023 they can transfer any registered pension scheme without losing their protection.
+From 6 April 2023, for individuals who had fixed protection before 15 March 2023 they can transfer to any registered pension scheme without losing their protection.
 For individuals who apply for fixed protection after 15 March 2023 the restrictions still apply

 Individual protection